 Anyone who’s gone through one would be hard pressed to imagine a world where you can take care of the whole divorce ordeal over the course of three days.
 Well, a new breed of hotels just might make that a reality: Check in with your spouse on a Friday; check out on Sunday free as a bird ready to hit Tinder.

 Our phones these days are technical marvels, mini-computers that effectively connect us with our digital lives.
 But that connection might be causing a disconnect with your love life.
 Because you—and you are not alone—can’t stop phubbing.
 Don’t know what phubbing is?
 Well, if you value your marriage/your relationship/not dying alone, you should.

 After three days spent cavorting in a Nevada brothel that left Lamar Odom in a coma, questions are mounting: How did the basketball star end up overdosing?
 And as medical decisions are made on his behalf, how might Khloe Kardashian be involved?
 And how are brothels even legal in Nevada?

 One of the most difficult issues a divorced couple confronts in a custody matter is introducing a new significant other to the children.
 The party in the new relationship wants to move forward with his or her life and include the children as part of it.
-Meanwhile, the other party may feel threatened by this new person and want to protect the children.
-The new person may even be perceived as the reason why the marriage ended.
-Thus, the party who is not in a relationship may use this issue as a method of control—as a way to keep his or her former spouse from moving forward.
+Meanwhile, the other party may feel threatened by this new person and be overprotective.

 Pope Francis announced that he has changed the Catholic Church’s annulment process, making it easier for Catholics to obtain annulments.
 What does this mean for Catholics getting divorced in the United States?